Models

 });

-This gives you the same retry-and-fallback behavior as presets, without defining a named group.
-Useful for one-off blocks where a preset would be overkill.
+This gives you the same retry-and-fallback behavior as named intents, without defining one.
+Useful for one-off blocks where defining an intent would be overkill.

 Dynamic Selection